TriValleyCoderDojo/beginner-web/session1/README.md

 A web browser (commonly referred to as a browser) is a software application for retrieving, presenting and traversing information resources on the World Wide Web.
 Examples are Firefox, Chrome, Internet Explorer and Safari.

-A web page is made up of many HTML elements, each a tag, or more commonly a set of tags, enclosed in angle brackets.
-The paragraph above is an example of how you mark a paragraph in html, by surrounding it in opening and closing `<p>` tags.
+A web page is made up of many HTML elements, each element has a set of tags, enclosed in angle brackets, and then tags can can have attributes.
+For example:

+`<tag attribute="someValue">Some Text Here</tag>`

+The whole thing would be the element.
+The set of tags are on the outside, and the attribute is something additional for the tag.

 **Web Development**